samwong0127/katacoda-scenarios/test-scenario/intro.md

-Welcome to my Katacoda Scenarios !
+Welcome to the Katacoda Scenarios of our application!
 I will be testing the app